AndrewFaugno/e-commerce/README.md

   ![](https://img.shields.io/badge/License-MIT-blue)

   ## Description
-  This project is the routes of a e-commerce store that stores data through mysql of the products, product tags, and categories.
+  This project is the back end of a e-commerce store.
+It stores data through mysql of the products, product tags, and categories.
 The data can be recieved, created, updated, and deleted.

   ## Table of Contents
   * [Installation](#installation)